gityoav/pyg-cell/README.md

 ## Calculation scheduling
-db_cell, once calculated, will not need to run again (unless its inputs have changed) However, you may want to schedule periodical recalculation and this is extremely simple.
+db_cell, once calculated, will not need to run again, unless we force it to recalculate, its inputs have changed or its output missing.
+However, you may want to schedule periodical recalculation and this is extremely simple.
 All you need to do is inherit from db_cell and implement a new run() method.
+For that reason, all db_cells have an "updated" key, about when it was last calculated and "latest" which is the latest index in cell.data if data is a timeseries.

 Specifically, periodic_cell implements a simple scheduling mechanism so that periodic_cell(..., period = '1w') will re-calculate a week after the cell was last updated